The Team

 Gladiana Spitz (undergraduate) - became a PhD student at CU Boulder

-Ceylin Zeybek (visiting undergraduate) - became a PhD student at SUNY Buffalo
+Ceylin Zeybek (visiting undergraduate) - became a PhD student at Kyoto University

 Bo Zhou (undergraduate) - became a MEng student at UC Berkeley